lllangWV/ParquetDB/joss/paper.md

 Directly using libraries like Apache Arrow (PyArrow) to work with Parquet files offers access to columnar efficiency and querying primitives like predicate pushdown.
 However, this still requires developers to build abstractions for database-like operations (CRUD), manage schema consistency across multiple files, handle serialization of complex Python objects, and orchestrate data updates or deletions manually.

-While powerful dataframe manipulation libraries like Pandas [@PandasPythonData], Dask [@DaskScalePythona], and Polars [@Polars], or embedded analytical databases such as DuckDB [@InprocessSQLOLAP], are invaluable for many tasks, they may not holistically address the specific needs that motivated ParquetDB.
+While powerful dataframe manipulation libraries like Pandas [@PandasPythonData], Dask [@DaskScalePythona], and Polars [@Polars], or embedded analytical databases such as DuckDB [@InprocessSQLOLAP] are invaluable for many tasks, they may not holistically address the specific needs that motivated ParquetDB.
 For researchers dealing with evolving, complexly nested scientific data, ParquetDB offers a more streamlined approach to schema evolvability and native Python object persistence directly within a serverless Parquet-based ecosystem.
 This focus distinguishes it from tools that might require more manual setup for schema management across multiple files, or lack the same emphasis on integrated metadata handling and a 'classically serverless' model for environments like HPC clusters.

 ParquetDB addresses this gap, providing a "middleware" layer built upon Python and the Parquet format.
 It offers a familiar database-like interface (CRUD operations) while leveraging columnar storage for compression and read performance benefits.
 Crucially, ParquetDB adds value beyond direct Parquet file manipulation by automating schema management (including evolution), simplifying the storage/retrieval of complex Python objects, and providing a unified API to manage collections of Parquet files as a single logical datastore.
 It supports predicate and column pushdown for optimization within a lightweight, serverless architecture, offering a pragmatic balance for scenarios demanding more than basic files but less than a full database system, particularly where schema flexibility and ease of use are paramount.
 For a comprehensive feature list, visit our documentation (https://parquetdb.readthedocs.io/en/latest/).